 Introduction to Crex Meadows

-Hunters and trappers provide nearly all the funds for acquisition and management of Crex lands.
-Funding for the wildlife management program at Crex is received from the sale of hunting and trapping licenses, duck stamps, and from an 11% Federal tax on guns and ammunition.
+Currently, hunters and trappers provide nearly all the funds for the acquisition and management of Crex lands.
+Funding for the wildlife management program at Crex is received from the sale of hunting and trapping licenses, duck stamps, and an 11% Federal tax on guns and ammunition.

 1. Wildlife Education and Visitor Center

 The Wildlife Education and Visitor Center was built in 2002 with funding provided by the Friends of Crex.
 The 8,600-square-foot facility contains classrooms, an auditorium, exhibits, a video room, and a gift shop.
 Stop here for the latest information on wildlife sightings and activity.
 Take time to view the exhibits, watch an introductory video, and be sure to take a look at our events calendar to make sure you don’t miss any upcoming programs!
 The prairie garden, in front of the building, and the Norm Stone Prairie Trail, south of the parking lot, are great places for short strolls to learn about prairies and prairie plants.
 For a longer stroll, try the Boardwalk Trail that begins at the back door of the building.

 The first portion of the trail is a handicapped-accessible boardwalk that crosses a sedge marsh and wildlife pond.
 The trail meanders through a forested area to a small observation platform overlooking Hay Creek Flowage, then loops back to the boardwalk.

 (Turn left onto County Road "D" and go 1.5 miles to Phantom Lake Road.
 Turn left and go 1 mile to the top of the dike.
 Turn right and drive 1 mile to Observation Area.)

 2. Wetland Restoration